saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ## 3.07 Run Web App Tests in Different Browsers
 Duration: 0:04:00

-It's easy to add in a new type of browser in your Config file, however there is a caveat-- Each browser has other capabilities that are possible to add along with it.
-You also want to set capabilities are driver options (such as SafariOptions(), FirefoxOptions(), etc.) so the the RemoteWebDriver on Sauce Labs can recognize which driver it should run your tests with on the Sauce Labs Cloud.
+It's easy to add in a new type of browser in your Config file, however there is a caveat; each browser has other capabilities that are possible to add along with it.

+The best way to set these capabilities is with sets of browser options (such as `SafariOptions()`, `FirefoxOptions()`, etc.) so the the remote driver you are running your tests with on Sauce Labs can recognize which driver it should run your tests with on the Sauce Labs Cloud.

 #### Video
 **[Run Tests on Different Browsers on Sauce Labs]()**